 The first layer of moisture—liquid—is the foundation for well-hydrated curls.
 Oil prevents water from escaping the hair shaft, sealing in moisture.
 Cream seals again, styles, and defines.
 You want as much moisture as possible to remain on the hair shaft, so your curls won’t dry out and look frizzy—hence doubling up on oil and cream.

-Ready to try the LOC method at home?
+Step by Step Instructions to try the LOC Method at home

 Start with wet hair—or, if you hair has dried, spray all over with water to re-wet.
 Then, choose your liquid—ideally a detangler, mist, or water-based leave-in conditioner for a big dose of hydration.
 Evenly apply from roots to ends.
 Be sure to fully saturate the ends of your hair, which will be drier than your roots.